Yedya/Portfolio/README.md

 ## Welcome

-I am a game developer with a background in gameplay engineering and audio engineering.
-I love developing games while collaborating with others.
-I'm excited by interesting game features and unique gameplay mechanics.
+I am a software enginner with a background C++ and C#.

+I've worked in large teams across various different types of games from MMORPGs to F2P  games